Emergency Management Officer Resume Questions

 5. How should you structure your emergency management resume?

 Our emergency management resume sample provides a blueprint you can emulate.
 It includes the basic components of a chronological format.
 The header, professional summary, and skills sections appear above the fold.
-Below these sections, you have the work history and educational background sections.
+Below these sections, you have the educational background sections.
 Your employment and educational details are always listed in reverse chronological order.
 In other words, list your most current position and degree first.
 This design remains a popular choice for most applicants, especially those who have stable job histories.